KNMI/adaguc-server/doc/configuration/ShadeInterval.md

     corresponding [Legend](Legend.md).
 If the color does not occur in the legend, the nearest color is chosen.
 If not defined, the color is automatically picked from the legend.
+-   showInLegend - Optional, defaults to "true", when "false", the item will not be displayed in the GetLegendGraphic request.

 ```xml
 <ShadeInterval min="0.05" max="0.25" label="0.05-0.25" fillcolor="#E6E6FF"/>